 The Senior Library supports your son in his studies from Years 9 to 12 as his focuses shift to achieving high academic results.
 The library provides many services to help him achieve his best and these include a comprehensive set of library research guides along with a significant investment in research databases.
 While traditional non-fiction books are available, the collection for your son is dedicated to what he would study in his courses instead of having a broad general collection.
 The fiction collection, however, has a focus on senior secondary reading with novels and epic tales being a greater focus for those readers extending themselves beyond young adult fiction reading.

 The library space in the Senior School is also very different with booth seating and a more open group work plan.
-This is complemented by a silent glass room for those times when your son needs a quiet work space.
+This is complemented by a silent glass room and the individual silent study space on the lower level for those times when your son needs a quiet workspace.
 Finally, the library is set up to connect your son to the world with digital signage playing news from various countries’ perspectives.
 It is a strategic goal of the Senior Library to ensure that your son understands that he is part of a global community and is aware of the international events that may directly or indirectly affect his life now or in the future.
 The International Baccalaureate terms this International Open-mindedness, that is to be aware of surroundings, aware of other cultures and aware of your son’s place in the world.

-The library offers many services for your son that are all located on the main library website.
-Here: http://library.scotch.wa.edu.au/services
+The library offers many services for your son that are all located on the main library website: https://library.scotch.wa.edu.au/services